kubernetes-sigs/gateway-api/geps/gep-713/index.md

 Lower levels in a hierarchy (e.g., more specific kinds) *inherit* the definitions applied at the higher levels (e.g. less specific kinds), in such a way that higher level rules may be understood as having an "umbrella effect" over everything beneath.

-E.g., given the Gateway API’s hierarchy of network resources for the ingress use case `GatewayClass` > `Gateway` > `HTTPRoute` > `Backend`.
+E.g., given the Gateway API's hierarchy of network resources for the ingress use case `GatewayClass` > `Gateway` > `HTTPRoute` > `Backend`.
 A policy that attaches to a `GatewayClass` object, if defined as a policy kind ultimately to augment the behavior of `HTTPRoute` objects, affects all `Gateways` under the `GatewayClass`, as well as all `HTTPRoutes` under those `Gateways`.
-Any other instance of this policy kind targeting a lower level than the `GatewayClass` (e.g. `Gateway` or `HTTPRoute`, assuming it's supported) should be treated as a conflict against the higher level policy spec in the specific scope that is rooted at the lower level target, i.e., for the subset of the topology that is afftected by both policies.
+Any other instance of this policy kind targeting a lower level than the `GatewayClass` (e.g. `Gateway` or `HTTPRoute`, assuming it's supported) should be treated as a conflict against the higher level policy spec in the specific scope that is rooted at the lower level target, i.e., for the subset of the topology that is affected by both policies.

-In the face of a conflict due to multiple policy objects of a kind targeting different levels or same level in the hierarchy, the conflicting policy specs MUST be organized into [_established_ specs and _challenger_ ones](#established-and-challenger-policy-specs), so a single [effective policy](#understanding-effective-policies) can be calculated for each affetced scope, give one or more [merge strategies](#designing-a-merge-strategy) applicable in the process.
-The next subsections guide implementations through these remaining concepts and the perocess that links them together.
+In the face of a conflict due to multiple policy objects of a kind targeting different levels or same level in the hierarchy, the conflicting policy specs MUST be organized into [_established_ specs and _challenger_ ones](#established-and-challenger-policy-specs), so a single [effective policy](#understanding-effective-policies) can be calculated for each affected scope, give one or more [merge strategies](#designing-a-merge-strategy) applicable in the process.
+The next subsections guide implementations through these remaining concepts and the process that links them together.

 #### _Established_ and _challenger_ policy specs